Santa Caterina dello Ionio

 Santa Caterina Dello lonio is a town and comune in the province of Catanzaro in the Calabria region of southern Italy.

 Geography

 The village is bordered by Badolato and Guardavalle.

 Santa Caterina dello Ionio is divided into two locations; the Marina and the upper mountain village, located about 9 km from the coast.

 The village of about 2,100 inhabitants in 2013 is along the highway SS 106 Ionica and is located about 50 km from Catanzaro (Roccelletta), 150 km from Reggio Calabria, only 15 km from Riace (where the “Riace Bronzes” were discovered), 8 km from Monasterace (Caulonia) and about 60 km from Locri.

-You will be surrounded by white sandy beaches and a beautiful blue sea.
 It is the site of large marine areas, between coastal towns of the Ionian Sea.
 There are 3 to 15 km of completely deserted beach with widths from 50 to 150 metres from the shore.
 The coastline, full of coves, ranges from beaches of white granite sand to rocky coastal cliffs, which are accessible to everyone.